Welcome to the third installment of the Bless You Boys Detroit Tigers Offseason Plan Project.

 - JaCoby Jones: $1.4 million

 Pending free agents (re-sign or let go)

 - Jordy Mercer: made $5.25 million in 2019

 - Tyson Ross: $5.75 million

 - Matt Moore: $2.5 million

 *Harrison was released earlier this season, but we’ll include him because he was on the team for most of the year.

 If you choose to sign any free agents, name the player(s), the maximum contract offer you would extend to them, and a brief explanation.
 Here’s an example:

 It’s one thing to list all the moves you want to make, but like seventh grade math class, you should show your work!
 More detail makes for a more interesting FanPost, and thus more commentary.
-We’ll be sure to promote the more thoughtful efforts to the front page over the next couple weeks.
-Try your best to be reasonable — the Tigers aren’t going to go out and sign Aroldis Chapman, Kenley Jansen, and Mark Melancon, after all — but have fun!
+We’ll be sure to promote the more thoughtful efforts to the front page over the next few weeks.
+And have fun!